- Graduate Student Evaluation Procedures

 - to terminate the student.

 If you have been newly admitted to the Fall term, you must meet with your Supervisor to discuss your program of study, prior to registering and enrolling.
-You and your Supervisor must complete an Advising Form, and make a copy for your own records.
-This form is then submitted to the Graduate Program Office.
+You and your Supervisor must complete an online Advising Form.
 You will have an advising block placed on your student records, which will prevent you from accessing the Registration and Enrollment Module (REM).
 After you have been advised by your Supervisor and submitted the Advising Form to the Graduate Program Office, your advising block will be removed so that you will be able to register and enrol for Fall and Winter courses.

 It is strongly recommended that continuing students review their course requirements with their Supervisor before registering and enrolling in each term.
 If there are any changes to the course requirements as stated on your original Advising Form, you must complete an new form with your Supervisor.
 Contact the Graduate Program Office for your original Advising Form.